-Every year, hundreds of Saba graduates match at leading hospitals across the United States and Canada.
-In 2019-2022, 94% of Saba graduates gained excellent residency placements across multiple disciplines, click here to check out the results of recent matches for Saba students.
+At Saba University, we’re proud of our graduates’ exceptional residency placements.
+Hundreds of Saba graduates match at leading hospitals across the United States and Canada every year.
+Saba has maintained a 97% residency attainment success over the past three years; click here to check out the results of recent matches for Saba students.